- Reference Number: HEY-070/2020

 - Departments: Radiotherapy

 This leaflet has been produced to give you general information about radiotherapy to the lung(s).
 Most of your questions should be answered by this leaflet.
-It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the health care team who has been caring for you.
+It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the health care team.

 What is radiotherapy?

-Radiotherapy is the use of high energy X-rays and other types of X-rays (e.g. electrons) to treat cancer.
+Radiotherapy is the use of high energy X-rays to treat cancer.
 Radiotherapy works by causing chemical and physical damage to the cancer cells in the treatment area.
 Although some normal healthy cells are also affected, these are able to recover and repair themselves.

 Radiotherapy has a number of different benefits, like curing some cancers after surgery for example, but also may be used as symptom control.
-Radiotherapy does not make you radioactive and you are safe to be around people including children whilst you are on treatment.
+Radiotherapy is painless, does not make you radioactive and you are safe to be around people including children whilst you are having treatment.